Dancing with the Stars (American TV series) season 6

 Season six of Dancing with the Stars premiered on March 17, 2008.

 On May 6, Dancing with the Stars had a special two-hour episode to commemorate its 100th episode.

 Olympic figure skater Kristi Yamaguchi and Mark Ballas won the competition, while Miami Dolphins defensive end Jason Taylor and Edyta Śliwińska finished in second place, and actor Cristián de la Fuente and Cheryl Burke finished in third.

 Cast

 Couples

-The show followed the format of previous seasons, with twelve couples.
+This season featured twelve celebrity contestants.
 The contestants were announced during the season finale of Dance War: Bruno vs. Carrie Ann by season two contestants Lisa Rinna, Jerry Rice, and Kenny Mayne.

 Hosts and judges

 Tom Bergeron and Samantha Harris returned as co-hosts, while Carrie Ann Inaba, Len Goodman, and Bruno Tonioli returned as judges.